 The following steps must be performed to enable Log Analytics data export.
 See the following sections for more details on each.

 - Create one or more data export rules that define the tables to export and their destination.

 Register resource provider

-The following Azure resource provider needs to registered for your subscription to enable Log Analytics data export.
+Azure resource provider Microsoft.Insights needs to be registered in your subscription to enable Log Analytics data export.

 You can also use any of the available methods to register a resource provider as described in Azure resource providers and types.
-Following is a sample command using PowerShell:
+Following is a sample command using CLI:

 Register-AzResourceProvider -ProviderNamespace Microsoft.insights

 If you have configured your storage account to allow access from selected networks, you need to add an exception to allow Azure Monitor to write to the account.
 From Firewalls and virtual networks for your storage account, select Allow trusted Microsoft services to access this storage account.

 Scope Metric Namespace Metric Aggregation Threshold storage-name Account Ingress Sum 80% of max ingress per alert evaluation period.
 For example: limit is 60 Gbps for general-purpose v2 in West US.
 Threshold is 14,400 Gb per 5-minutes evaluation period

 - Use separate storage account for export that isn't shared with non-monitoring data.